tylerharter/cs301-projects/spring19/lab2/README.md

 from 0 o'clock to 11 o'clock (instead of from 1 o'clock to 12
 o'clock).

-Open and run the `bool.ipynb` notebook.
+Open and run the `mod.ipynb` notebook.
 You'll see many cells of the form `X % 12`.
 This computation is answering the question: *if we start at 0 o'clock and wait `X` hours, what time is it?* The `% 12` part means time wraps around at 12 o'clock, meaning that there is no